Lomnice nad Popelkou: Economy

 The largest employer based in the town is Samohýl group a.s., engaged in the wholesale and distribution of veterinary drugs and products, and pet food and pet accessories.

 Transport

 Lomnice nad Popelkou is the starting point of the railway lines to Městec Králové and Stará Paka.

 Sport

-The town has a notable ski club LSK Lomnice nad Popelkou, represented by ski jumpers such as Roman Koudelka or Čestmír Kožíšek.
+The town is known for the ski club LSK Lomnice nad Popelkou, represented by ski jumpers such as Roman Koudelka and Čestmír Kožíšek.
 The club was founded in 1925.